rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 * reading one popular React style guide
 * Prettier

-{{% chapter_header "UI Component Libraries in React" "react-ui-component-libraries" %}}
+{{% chapter_header "React UI Component Libraries" "react-ui-component-libraries" %}}

 There are many components in web development which you don't want to implement from scratch every time you start to implement a new application.
 These are things like datepickers, dropdowns, tables or navigation bars.
 That's why there are a couple of UI libraries out there which are working closely with libraries such as React and Angular.
 I don't want to introduce all of them to you, but after doing my own research, I found out that {{% a_blank "Semantic UI" "https://react.semantic-ui.com/" %}} and {{% a_blank "Material UI" "http://www.material-ui.com/" %}} are great choices.
 I use them for many of my [own applications](https://www.robinwieruch.de/how-to-build-your-own-course-platform/) nowadays.
 Once you feel comfortable with one, you don't want to switch horses all the time.
 After all, they should only deliver the foundational components in web development for you.